mwelberg/meta-hub/README.md

 Before running the meta-hub, a directory ''uploads/'' must be created in the project root.
 User uploaded profile images would not be possible without it.

+For image manipulation, the yii2-imagine extension must be installed.
+See https://github.com/yiisoft/yii2-imagine for more information on this subject.
+Also the php extension 'imagick' must be installed.
+Try 'apt-get -i php-imagick' on debian systems.